Your One-Stop Guide to Learning Lithuanian - ALR

 With all this reading, you’re bound to come across new vocabulary.
 You can look up words in the LingvoSoft Online Dictionary and check their pronunciation with Forvo.

-Alternatively, install the Readlang Chrome extension and web app to translate the words and phrases as you come across them, as well as creating flashcards.
+Alternatively, install the Readlang Chrome extension and web app to translate the words and phrases as you come across them, as well as create flashcards.
 You can also upload texts and videos to the library, as well as viewing other people’s uploads.
 It currently has a beta version for Lithuanian.

 Lithuanian might sound daunting, but this romantic language is worth the effort.
 In fact, the hardest thing might be getting started.
 So download a couple of these apps, start browsing italki for tutors, and create your customized study plan.